olinrobotics/irl/CREATE_A_POST.md

 $ git pull origin gh-pages
 ```
 #### Step 3: branch off from `gh-pages`
-You should have your own branch when working on your post because you will not be able to push directly to `gh-pages`.
-You'll need to create a pull request in **Step 7**.
+You should have your own branch when working on your post because you will not be able to push directly to `gh-pages`, and you'll need to create a pull request later on in **Step 7**.

 To branch off, simply type:
 ```